coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Saddle, Military:** A military saddle braces the rider, providing a +2 circumstance bonus on Ride checks related to staying in the saddle.
-If you're knocked unconscious while in a military saddle, you have a 75% chance to stay in the saddle (compared to 50% for a riding saddle).
+If you’re knocked unconscious while in a military saddle, you have a 75% chance to stay in the saddle (compared to 50% for a riding saddle).

 **Saddle, Pack:** A pack saddle holds gear and supplies, but not a